Who is this "shitposting" tech bro that gave Trump $100,000 for his inauguration?

-Who Is This "Shitposting" Tech Bro That Gave Trump $100,000 For His Inauguration?
+Who Is This "Shitposting" Tech Bro That Gave Trump $100,000 for His Inauguration?

 Virtual-reality guru Palmer Luckey keeps boosting Trump.

-Palmer Luckey, the 24-year-old tech wunderkind who cofounded the virtual-reality company Oculus, which Facebook bought for $2 billion in 2014, donated $100,000 to President Donald Trump's inaugural committee, putting him in the upper tier of contributors to the event.
+Palmer Luckey, the 24-year-old tech wunderkind who co-founded the virtual-reality company Oculus, which Facebook bought for $2 billion in 2014, donated $100,000 to President Donald Trump's inaugural committee, putting him in the upper tier of contributors to the event.

 Luckey came under scrutiny last year after it was revealed that he had funded a pro-Trump outfit that said it churned out memes—"shitposting," in internet parlance—attacking Democratic nominee Hillary Clinton.
 Luckey told the Daily Beast that he helped underwrite the group, Nimble America, which also sponsored a billboard ad near Pittsburgh that called Clinton "Too Big to Jail."
 "I've got plenty of money," he said of his role funding Nimble America.
 "I thought it sounded like a real jolly good time."
 Luckey, who is worth an estimated $730 million, left Facebook in March.
 Recode reported that his stature inside the company "had diminished" after his role in Nimble America was publicized.